andrew/ultimate-awesome/README.md

 - [awesome-runes](https://github.com/scrypt-inc/awesome-runes) - A curated list of awesome things related to #runes ecosystem on #bitcoin.
 - [awesome-discord-bot-tools](https://github.com/shitcorp/awesome-discord-bot-tools) - A curated collection of tools for developers working on Discord bots.
 - [awesome-software-industry-books](https://github.com/talonx/awesome-software-industry-books) - A list of good books for and involving software developers and the software industry, and not limited to programming.
+- [awesome-geo](https://github.com/tentenco/awesome-geo) - Everything you need to know about Generative engine optimisation (GEO) & AI SEO.
+DOMINATE AI SEARCH RESULTS Future-proof your business with expert Generative Engine Optimization (GEO).
+Get discovered by ChatGPT, Gemini, and other AI platforms when your customers ask questions.
 - [awesome-swarms-list](https://github.com/the-swarm-corporation/awesome-swarms-list) - A curated list of awesome applications, tools, and resources for the Swarms framework by swarms.ai.
 Swarms is a powerful, production-grade framework for orchestrating multi-agent AI systems, enabling developers to build everything from simple autonomous agents to complex, collaborative swarms that can solve real-world problems.
 - [awesome-vlms-strawberry](https://github.com/thomasvonwu/awesome-vlms-strawberry) - A collection of VLMs papers, blogs, and projects, with a focus on VLMs in Autonomous Driving and related reasoning techniques.
 - [tci-awesome](https://github.com/TIBCOSoftware/tci-awesome) - Showcase of awesome projects for TCI.